-- III.
-Assets financed or offered as security in respect of mobilised receivables are valued by the issuers of promissory notes in the manner specified by order of the Minister for the Economy. - Nota : In accordance with article 6 of ordonnance n° 2021-858 dated 30 June 2021, these provisions shall enter into force on 8 July 2022.
+III.
+Assets financed or offered as security in respect of mobilised receivables are valued by the issuers of promissory notes in the manner specified by order of the Minister for the Economy.

 Repealed.

 A security interest over real property, which provides security equivalent to a first ranking mortgage, within the meaning of Article L. 313-42, is one that confers upon a creditor, regardless of the legal position of the debtor, the right to force the sale of the building covered by such security regardless of who may be in possession of it, and to receive payment from the proceeds of the sale with seniority over other creditors.